The Erie canal

 In the model to the right, the left picture shows the aqueduct

-towpath on the left, and the U-shaped section which supported the
+towpath on the left, and the U-shaped sections which supported the

-wooden trough which held the water on the right.
+wooden trunk which held the water on the right.
 In the center picture,

-the wooden trough (white) is rebuilt on top of the U-shaped supports,
+the wooden trunk (white) is rebuilt on top of the U-shaped supports,

-and the right picture shows the water in the rebuilt trough.
+and the right picture shows the water in the rebuilt trunk.

 Model of the Nine Mile Creek Aqueduct